katiehons/plot2/README.md

 ---
 ## FIXME Installation Guide
-App images for MacOS (`.dmg`) and Linux (`.AppImage`) are available in the [`distributions`](dist) directory.
+App images for MacOS (`.dmg`) and Linux (`.AppImage`) are available in the [`dist`](dist) directory.
 Windows OS is coming soon.
-To install, simply download and open the appropriate file. (this won't work because I can't push the img's)
+To install, simply download and open the appropriate file.
+##### Some MacOS-specific notes
+On MacOS, since I didn't buy an app certificate from Apple, you will probably get a security warning when you go to open the app.
+If it won't open with a simple click, you should be able to open it if you right-click on the app and choose "open".

 ## User Guide
 ### Library setup
 The first time you open PLOT, you will see a screen like the one above.
 Give your library a name!
-It **will be** displayed later as "The _Yourname_ Library".
+It will be displayed later as "The _Yourname_ Library".
 If you input "The Yourname Library" into the text box, it will turn into "The The Yourname Library Library".
-Then you can sign in as guest right awwy, or add a user first.
-Either way, you should add a location before you add a book because of an existing issue (FIXME TODO INSERT THE ISSUE NO. of the metadata edit locations bug).
+Then you can sign in as guest right away, or add a user first.
+Either way, you should add a location before you add a book because of [this existing issue](https://github.com/katiehons/plot2/issues/5).
 After clicking the Menu button (☰) go to Manage Locations > Add a location.
 You'll need to add a room first and then a bookshelf.
 Then you can start adding books under Menu > Add Book!
 See the below section for more information.

 ### Profiles
 You can add a new profile from the profiles page, which you'll see immediately after you open on the app.
 You can also get to the profiles page through Menu > Switch Profiles.
 Usernames can't be empty, which the app will tell you if you try to "Save and return" before entering a name.
 Other than that there are no restrictions on characters or length for usernames.
 There is also currently no way to delete a user, so be careful who you add!